-Canon 5D versus Panasonic GX8
+Canon 5D vs Panasonic GX8

-The Canon EOS 5D and the Panasonic Lumix DMC-GX8 are two digital cameras that were announced, respectively, in August 2005 and July 2015.
+The Canon EOS 5D and the Panasonic Lumix DMC-GX8 are two digital cameras that were officially introduced, respectively, in August 2005 and July 2015.
 The 5D is a DSLR, while the GX8 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (5D) and a Four Thirds (GX8) sensor.
-The Canon has a resolution of 12.7 megapixel, whereas the Panasonic provides 20.2 MP.
+The Canon has a resolution of 12.7 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is considerably smaller (40 percent) than the Canon 5D.
 Moreover, the GX8 is substantially lighter (46 percent) than the 5D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5D) and the Micro Four Thirds Lens Catalog (GX8).
 Mirrorless cameras, such as the GX8, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.